-When you’re looking for quality HVAC services, you probably want a technician that knows what they’re doing.
-Lots of service companies advertise expert staff, but how can you know for certain?
-One of the most consistent ways to verify if an HVAC technician has experience is by checking their certifications.
-HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.
+When you’re trying to find quality HVAC services, you generally want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for certain?
+One of the best ways to check if an HVAC technician is knowledgeable is by looking for their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other central aspects of the industry.

-There are a variety of HVAC certifications available.
+There are multiple HVAC certifications available.
 Some are designed around a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll take a look at key details about a few of the most common HVAC certifications you’ll find in your search for services.
+We’ll review key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
-To pass, participants must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or retake an exam every two years.
+Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification exams.
+To pass, applicants must meet a minimum score of 70%.
+To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are created for entry-level technicians while the second set of exams provide full certification including senior-level status:
+Full certification is a multiyear process made up of four separate tests.
+The first two are offered for entry-level technicians while the other set of exams provide full certification and senior-level status:

-- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can add onto any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.
+- Core and Specialty Certification – After a technician has been in service for two or more years, they can achieve NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians have to be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.

-The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy expenditure.
+The majority of ASHRAE standards are focused on commercial properties and industrial facilities, as they typically have the highest rates of energy use.
 They’ll study how HVAC system design can be improved as well as how equipment should be installed and serviced.
-ASHRAE also monitors how the engineering and architectural design of the building itself impacts energy use.
+ASHRAE also studies how the engineering and architectural design of the building itself impacts energy use.

 Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization encourages rigorous training and conducts sessions for participants to complete both on-site and online.
-Contractors hoping for accreditation have two programs to select from:
+This organization promotes rigorous training and offers sessions for members to complete both on-site and online.
+Contractors looking for accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties such as homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to make sure members maintain their proficiency.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to ensure members maintain their expertise.

-Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but cover similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are also available for commercial refrigeration.
+Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are separate from the NATE certification exams but review similar topics.
+Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides substantial regulations for the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the products the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the products the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a wide range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Further testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Further testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to prove their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will earn certifications to prove their expertise.
 When you find a service company in Temple/Belton offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who spend the time and resources necessary for these certifications often use less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Professionals who devote the time and resources needed for these certifications often take up less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.